 We’ve heard it many times on the shop floor: “It’s always been this way!
 Why do we need a capacity rating?”
 In fact, using your material handling system at no more than the rated capacity is critical to workplace safety.
 It's cited in ASME B30.2-3.4, and there are serious risks of injury when bridge cranes or monorails are overloaded.

 Systems may be unmarked for many reasons, such as when the original installation is done by a building contractor or firm outside the material handling industry.
-Our customers often contact us for an engineering study when they move into a new facility or resume production in a previously dormant area.
+Our customers often contact us for an engineering study of their overhead lifting system when they move into a new facility or resume production in a previously dormant area.

 Can an engineering study safely upgrade the capacity of my material handling system?